MikeBeller/raft/README.md

 # raft

 RAFT consensus protocol in Elixir.
-Each subdirectory contains a working version of the project as it progressively increases in complexity.

-NOTE this is for pedagogical purposes and my own explorations of RAFT and Elixir.
+NOTE as of now, this is for pedagogical purposes and my own explorations of RAFT and Elixir.
 Not intended for production use!

 ## References